xor-max/GANG-Nuker/README.md

 Download the latest release (GANG-Nuker.zip)
-Drag it out to desktop and extract it type the command in CMD: py GANG.py then type the pip installations that it tells you to...
+Drag it out to desktop and extract it type the command in CMD: py GANG.py then type the pip installations that it tells you to..

 if it keeps crashing here is the solution: you missed a step or didn't do it correcly, make sure to follow all the pip installations to ensure GANG-Nuker WORKS!